ThreeMammals/Ocelot/README.md

 Ocelot will attempt to replace the placeholder with the correct variable value from the Upstream URL when the request comes in.

-At the moment all Ocelot routing is case sensitive.
-I think I will turn this off by default in the future with an options to make Ocelot case sensitive per ReRoute.
+At the moment without any configuration Ocelot will default to all ReRoutes being case insensitive.
+In order to change this you can specify on a per ReRoute basis the following setting.

+		"ReRouteIsCaseSensitive": true

+This means that when Ocelot tries to match the incoming upstream url with an upstream template the evaluation will be case sensitive.
+This setting defaults to false so only set it if you want the ReRoute to be case sensitive is my advice!

 ## Authentication